Tyrn/wei/the-insider-en.typ

 this affair and buy your bonds  on a big scale.
 However, the affair is quite risky and  you  need  to  sweeten  it  up  a bit.
-I suppose  that  the large investors  could have an  opportunity to  buy, besides the bonds,  the stock warrants for three years - ten shares for  a dinar.
+I suppose  that  the large investors  could have an  opportunity to  buy, besides the bonds,  the stock warrants for three years---ten shares for  a dinar.
 You could reserve 20% of the shares for this purpose."

      Bemish  raised  his eyebrows  slightly.
 Shavash's idea meant  that  the